 New Canaan has its Glass House, and Miami its Pink House.
 Now Durham has its Cassilhaus.

-In a dynamic intersection of trapezoid-induced planes, architect Ellen Cassilly and her husband Frank Konhaus have stretched the boundaries of interior space to enrich the bonds between artists and collectors.
+In a dynamic intersection of trapezoid-induced planes, architect Ellen Cassilly and her husband Frank Konhaus have stretched the boundaries of interior spaces to enrich the bonds between artists and collectors.

-Cassilhaus is first and foremost the couple’s home, named for them both.
+Cassilhaus is the couple’s home, named for them both.
 It’s also a studio and living space for artists-in-residence, encouraged to create freely there during one-month sabbaticals.
 Then too, it’s a gallery to display the artists’ works, alongside the couple’s extensive photography collection.

 “It’s a retreat – a concentrated space with studio, kitchen and bath – where artists can be reclusive for a month, or interact as much as they want, ” said Frank.
 “Our enjoyment of art is that much richer if we know the artists, and if they’ve explained their work to us.”

 To create a house that would be open regularly to people other than its owners, especially artists, may seem novel, but Ellen sees potential everywhere.
 “How many empty nesters with mother-in-law suites might also like to do this?” she asked.

 “It’s such a profoundly socially responsible idea,” said Raleigh architect Frank Harmon.
 “This notion of building a social house, and not just a residence – well, it just seems so Parisian.”